Your basket is currently empty!

 Participants will also learn effective communication strategies to promote a positive work environment, emphasising empathy and active listening.

-Ultimately, the course aims to empower individuals with the skills to contribute to a workplace where every member is treated with dignity and respect, fostering collaboration, employee well-being, and organizational success.
+Ultimately, the course aims to empower individuals with the skills to contribute to a workplace where every member is treated with dignity and respect, fostering collaboration, employee well-being, and organisational success.

 UNIT 2 | BULLYING